ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 #### Field Update _vs_ Record Copy

-In this section we compare two way to implement a C-like `getc` function.
+In this section, we compare two ways to implement a C-like `get_char` function.
 It waits until a key is pressed and returns the character corresponding without echoing it.
 This function will also be used later on in this tutorial.

 This is using two functions from the `Unix` module.
 Both are used to access terminal attributes associated with standard input:
 * `tcgetattr stdin TCSAFLUSH` read and return them as a record (this is similar to `deref`)